ValkyRiver/upgrademod/README.md

 • Vouchers and Tags

 • Blinds: all blinds except for The Ox

-• The description of some items have not been changed yet

 • Custom items used for upgrading elements from the game during a run